 “It hurt my confidence.
 I wanted to fit in with the rest of the girls, but that wasn’t me.
 At the time, it didn’t matter because it’s something I wanted to do,” Pittman said.
 “You know, maybe the teacher didn’t know she was rude.
 She probably just thought it was normal.
 I think making people more aware would minimize microaggressions.”

 WOCA highlights that women of color face more significant challenges than just microaggressions.
 Most notable was the lack of resources in minority communities, which stands in the way of many from achieving their aspirations.

 “It starts when we are young; we don’t have a lot of resources to get us to these places.
 I know many people of color that come to college, and they say they feel stupid because everyone around them knows a subject they ‘should have learned,’ even though we don’t have the resources to learn about college-level courses early,” Harrison said.

 According to catalyst.org, women of color represented almost half of the low-wage workforce in 2016.
 In the same year, women of color accounted for nearly half (46%) of three low-wage, female-dominated occupations.

-Osariemen Notemwanta, the secretary of WOCA, stated that she noticed a significant lack of people of color within science, technology, engineering and math (STEM) courses.
+Osariemen Notemwanta, the secretary of WOCA, stated that she noticed a significant lack of people of color in science, technology, engineering, and math (STEM) courses.

 “There are not a lot of Black people or people of color in a lot of the STEM programs I’ve been to; there’s usually one table that fits all of the Black people in the room,” Notemwanta said.